graciellehigino/ms_range_interactions/manuscript.md

 ![Left panel: Distribution of the proportion of GBIF pixels (pixels with at least one occurrence in GBIF) falling into the IUCN range for different range sizes.
-Right panel: Differences between the proportion of GBIF pixels falling into the IUCN and the fitted ranges for every predator species.
+Right panel: Differences between the proportion of GBIF pixels falling into the IUCN and the matched ranges for every predator species.
 Arrows go from the proportion inside the original range to the proportion inside the revised range, which can only be equal or lower.
 Overlapping markers indicate no difference between the types of layers.
 Species markers are the same on both